enz/pentobi/pentobi_gtp/Pentobi-GTP.md

 This document describes the text-based interface to the engine of the Blokus program [Pentobi](https://pentobi.sourceforge.io).
-The interface is an adaption of the
+The interface is an adaptation of the
 [Go Text Protocol](https://www.lysator.liu.se/~gunnar/gtp/) (GTP) and allows controller programs to use the engine in an automated way without the GUI.
 The most recent version of this document can be found in the